Multiway Junction Conditions: Booklets and Webs: Junction conditions between any number of bulks

-If there exists such a non-empty open set $\mathcal Q$ as defined in proposition \ref{theorem1}, we can introduce an additional normal vector $\up n{m+1}$ that is continuously distributed over the entire $\Sigma$.
+implies that linearly dependent $\up n i$ can generate linearly independent $\frac{\partial}{\partial y^k}$, which is impossible.} In the space of matrices, all invertible matrices form an open set $\mathcal N$, and we have $q\in\psi^{-1}(\mathcal N)\subset\mathcal Q$.
+Since $\psi$ is a continuous mapping, $\psi^{-1}(\mathcal N)$ is an open set.
+Therefore, $\mathcal Q$ as the union of all open sets $\psi^{-1}(\mathcal N)$, is also an open set. \end{proof} If there exists such a non-empty open set $\mathcal Q$ as defined in proposition \ref{theorem1}, we can introduce an additional normal vector $\up n{m+1}$ that is continuously distributed over the entire $\Sigma$.
 Within $\mathcal Q$, let $\up n{m+1}$ be a linear combination of other normal vectors and a vector tangent to $\Sigma$; within the complement $\Sigma-\mathcal Q$, ensure that $\up n{m+1}$ is linearly independent of the other vectors.
 Starting from $\Sigma$ and along the direction of $\up n{m+1}$, we can extend a new page $\up V{m+1}$.
 At this moment, the total number of pages increases by $1$, equivalent to discussing the gluing of $m+2$ pages.
 Therefore, we can always assume that $\mathcal Q=\varnothing$.
 Physically, this process elucidates that the interaction among several independent bulk spacetimes at $\Sigma$ will inevitably generate a new bulk.

 Now, for any $p\in\Sigma$, the following linear combination necessarily exists,